flaviusb/flaviusb.net/unpublished/political-position-considerations.md

 ---------

 - Dynasties bad
-- Cleric classes can be good - specialisation, specialist knowledge, useful social roles or social contracts (ie doctor, laywer, confessor)
+- Cleric classes can be good - specialisation, specialist knowledge, useful social roles or social contracts (ie doctor, laywer, confessor).
+False 'moral superiority' or other non-related status claims are bad, however.
 - In some specific situations hierarchy seems to work exceptionally better than other alternatives ie the military
 - The cybernetic problem
   - Problems with getting true information